 Songs are also played during church weddings during:

-Songs during “down-time” like before and after vows, ring exchange and readings.
+- Songs during “down-time” like before and after vows, the ring exchange, and readings.

 As the bride and groom leave the altar area after the ceremony has concluded (Recessional), the classic song to be played is the Wedding March.